 🗒More healthy winter salad recipes

-If you make this Persimmon Kale Salad, please leave a comment below and let me know how you liked it!
+If you make this Persimmon Kale Salad, please leave a comment and a rating below and let me know how you liked it!

 Winter Persimmon Kale Salad with Pomegranate